mppf/chapel/doc/rst/developer/chips/point-of-instantiation.rst

 point-of-instantiation rule in that manner is that `private proc x()` would no longer make `x` actually private; it could be called from any generic function called from the module in which it is declared.

+This is not a problem if the caller was aware that `foo` would rely on its private functions, but having this reliance depend on function calls is very subtle - if the writer of the function wanted to depend on outside functions, it is best to specify that dependency explicitly as part of `foo`s declaration, either via an interface requirement (see CHIP #2) or by taking the function it relies upon in as a first-class function argument.

 Function Hijacking
 ------------------